norfolkuncertainty/devopsdaysnz2018/dayone.md

 - Root access on dev instances
 - Devs get access to common safe tasks in prod
-- Migrated alerts to datadog (metrics, logs, alertings all in one place)
+- Migrated alerts to datadog (metrics, logs, alerting all in one place)
-- Share information on infrastucture via lunch and learns and pairing
+- Share information on infrastructure via lunch and learns and pairing

 Jeff also made some book recommendations: